wordofwarning/wordofwarning.org/coronavirus/index.md

 • Greater Mcr Combined Authority's Culture team announce opportunities to help artists, freelancers + organisations that *aren't* in their portfolio at <a href="http://twitter.com/GM_Culture" target="_blank">@GM_Culture</a>.
 • HOME's Homemakers Open Call <a href="http://homemcr.org/opportunity/homemakers-open-call" target="_blank">offers three £1,000 commissions</a> — for NW-based theatre or live art-makers to create work at home, for an audience who are also at home (*d/l 20 April*).
 • Homotopia <a href="http://homotopia.net/about/commissions" target="_blank">offering £250-£1,000 seed commissions to LGBTQIA artists</a> — to make imaginative new work suitable for the current climate; 50% reserved for NW (*d/l 22 April*).
+• Live Art Development Agency <a href="http://homotopia.net/about/commissions" target="_blank">offering two online, home-based collaborative residencies (£1,000 each)</a> — the first of a series of commissions they'll be offering over the coming weeks (*d/l 27 April*).
 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — share a recording of a performance to add to their temporary digital archive.
 • MIF are repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a> (*d/l end of April*).
 • Unlimited's <a href="http://weareunlimited.org.uk/links-and-resources-for-disabled-artists-and-freelancers-in-response-to-covid-19-includes-medical-guidance" target="_blank">resources for disabled artists + freelancers page</a> includes an opportunities section.